-Freshman .Student must have completed 8th grade.
-Sophomore .Student must have earned 6 credits.
-Junior Student must have earned 11 credits.
-Senior Student must have earned 22 credits.
+Freshman Student must have completed 8th grade.
+Sophomore Student must have earned 6 credits.
+Junior Student must have earned 12 credits.
+Senior Student must have earned 18 credits.

 Students at Cheyenne-Eagle Butte High School will be allowed to take 3.5 credits per semester or a total of 7 credits per year.
-Additional credits can be earned by a student through an accredited correspondence program, at the student's expense.
+Additional credits can be earned by a student through an approved accredited program.

-Students are allowed to participate in school activities at the grade level tied to the year they are in high school.
-Fifth year students are not able to participate in state sanctioned extracurricular activities.
-Students will be reclassified whenever they make-up enough missing credits so that they meet the requirements above.
+Students are allowed to participate in school activities in high school.
+Fifth year students are not able to participate in state sanctioned extracurricular activities unless approved by the State of South Dakota High School Activities Association.
+Students will be reclassified when they make-up missing credits to meet the requirements.